s-ol/alive/docs/guide.md

 As soon as you save the file, you should notice two things happening:

-1. The copilot should print two new lines to the terminal:
+1. The copilot will print two new lines:

        hello.alv changed at 1583424169
        hello world!

    In the first line, it notifies us that the file has changed.
-In the second line, you can see the output from [print][].
+In the second line, you can see the output from the [print][] expression.
 2. The copilot will make a small modification to your file.
 Depending on the editor you are using, this may either result in you seeing the modification immediately, or a notice appearing that offers the option to reload the